Benefits of eating flaxseed and how to add it into your diet

 Whole flaxseed has the longest shelf life, but you must grind it in a food processor coffee grinder before using it.
 Otherwise, it is hard for your body to break down whole flaxseed and you won’t get anything of all those nutrients.
 You can buy whole flaxseed online, here is our recommendation Whole Organic Flaxseed with a nutty taste.

-Pre-ground or milled flaxseed have a shorter shelf life than whole seeds.
+Pre-ground or milled flaxseed has a shorter shelf life than whole seeds.
 Buy as much as you can use before they expire, always check the expiration date.
 You can store it in the fridge to ward of spoiling (flax becomes rancid, it will have a sour smell and bitter taste).
 Try this Organic Ground Flaxseed, that adds a pleasant nutty flavor to foods while boosting everyday nutrition.
 Great for cereals, desserts, smoothies, and more.

 You can keep whole flax seeds at room temperature for up to a year, but once they are ground, the flaxseed meal should be used as soon as possible.